The Mentorship Committee

 Where can I find out about graduate programs in psychology and law?

-AP-LS provides links to programs in psychology and law:
+AP-LS provides a guide to programs in psychology and law.

 Students can also access a list of Graduate programs by accessing the Student section.
 There is also a web site for the European Association of Psychology and Law's Student Society.